-He almost exclusively gets on the ball in front of the opposition’s midfield, and rarely sets up chances to score, so assists are extremely infrequent.
+He almost exclusively receives the ball in front of the opposition’s midfield, and rarely sets up chances to score, so assists are extremely infrequent.
 Instead, he takes responsibility for receiving the ball, absorbing pressure, and then moving it on.
-He offers security in possession, and often operates as a point through which his team can recycle possession before changing their point of attack.
+He offers security in possession, and operates as a point through which his team can recycle possession before changing their point of attack.

-One huge strength to his game is his penalty-taking ability.
-He uses the goalkeeper-dependent method, choosing to wait for his opponent to commit before calmly slotting the ball to the other side of the goal.
-He has an impressive success rate with his penalties, although his technique is a risky one: when he fails, it looks particularly bad and means he draws extra criticism.
+One huge strength of his is penalty-taking ability.
+He uses the goalkeeper-dependent method, choosing to wait for his opponent to commit before calmly slotting the ball to the other side of the goal (below).
+He has an impressive success rate with his penalties, although his technique is a risky one – when he fails, it looks particularly bad and means he draws extra criticism.

-When his team is out of possession, Jorginho takes up a position in front of the defence and screens passes into the opposition’s attacking midfielders or strikers, and he demonstrates good anticipation and positioning when doing so, resulting in lots of interceptions.
-He works hard to hold his position and communicates constantly with his midfield partner to maintain a short distance between them, thereby reducing the chances for the opposition to play through the middle of them, and also reducing the risk of his team’s centre-backs being exposed.
-He is proactive at defensive transitions, able and willing to quickly engage his opponent and counter-press or cover behind advanced full-backs to delay counters if they are further forwards when the ball has been lost.
+When his team is out of possession, Jorginho takes up a position in front of the defence and screens passes into the opposition’s attacking midfielders or strikers.
+He shows a good understanding of where to best position himself and has good anticipation, so he makes plenty of interceptions as a result.
+He works hard to ensure gaps don’t appear for the opposition to play through, and communicates constantly with his midfield partner to maintain a short distance between them to stop passes though the centre of the pitch.
+He is proactive at defensive transitions, willing and always ready to quickly counter-press or cover behind an advanced teammate.

-He is sometimes caught out when one-on-one and when tracking midfield runners, though, as he isn’t particularly fast or agile.
-If he is playing as the sole defensive midfielder, he can sometimes struggle to cover enough ground to adequately protect the defence; he is therefore most effective when he has another central midfielder alongside him.
+One weakness to his game is that he can he is sometimes caught out when an opponent isolates him in a one-on-one situation as he isn’t particularly fast or agile.
+Also, if he is playing as a single pivot, he can sometimes struggle to cover enough ground to adequately protect his defence in the wide areas on both sides.

-Jorginho, Kanté and the two number 10s that play either side of a lone forward create a four-player box that will provide a central midfield overload against the two- or three-man midfields they come up against.
-The two number 10s will push forwards along with the two wing-backs to form a five-man attacking line, and it is Jorginho’s job alongside his central midfield partner to distribute the ball to the attackers.
-The attacking players will make opposite movements to lose their markers and pull the defenders apart, so the timing of Jorginho’s release has to be spot on (above).
-Whether or not he gets that right can be the difference between an attacked being sparked into life or the ball having to be played back away from danger and recycled again.
+Jorginho, his central midfield partner and the two number 10s that play either side of a lone forward create a four-player box that will create a central midfield overload against a midfield two or three they encounter.
+The two number 10s push forwards along with the two wing-backs to form a five-point attack, and it is Jorginho’s job, alongside his central midfield partner, to get the ball into dangerous positions for the attackers.
+The attacking players will make opposite movements to lose their markers (above) and stretch the defence, and Jorginho played an important role in finding those runs.

-With the wing-backs pushing up high, Chelsea’s route from defence to attack is often through Jorginho in central midfield.
-Given the presence of three centre-backs, there is no need for a midfielder to drop into defence, and he works hard to find space in central midfield, constantly on the move to seek out a gap in the opposition’s structure.
-He is happy to receive the ball off a defender in a crowded space, and is skilled at receiving on his back foot to allow him to progress play forwards with his second touch (below).
-This is an extremely useful trait and something that the best central midfielders must have to play at the top level.
+With their wing-backs high, Chelsea’s route from defence to attack was often through Jorginho in central midfield.
+Given the presence of three centre-backs, there is no need for a midfielder to drop into defence, and he works hard to find space in central midfield to receive beyond the opposition’s first line.
+He is happy to receive the ball from a defender in a crowded space, and is skilled at receiving on his back foot as this allows him to progress play forwards with his second touch (below).
+This is an extremely useful trait that only the best central midfielders have.